-On July 1, 2017, the Company executed a consulting agreement Company owned and controlled with a former officer and director and current shareholder at a rate of \$3,000 per month.
+On July 1, 2017, the Company executed a consulting agreement with an entity owned and controlled by a former officer and director and current shareholder at a rate of \$3,000 per month.
 The Company or entity may terminate with 30 days written notice.
-During the six months ended December 31, 2017, the Company had professional fees - related party totaling \$18,000.
-As of December 31, 2017, the accounts payable - related party balance was \$15,000.
+During the three months ended September 30, 2018, the Company had professional fees - related party totaling \$9,000.
+As of September 30, 2018, there was prepaid expense - related party of \$0 and accounts payable - related party balance was \$5,500.